 The word “MANGE” is enough to make most people shudder.
-When a dog has “mange”, it means they are infected with microscopic creatures known as mites.
+When a dog has mange, it means they are infected with microscopic creatures known as mites.
 There is more than one type of mange, but this discussion focuses solely on scabies mange (fancy name: Sarcoptes scabiei var. canis), a highly contagious, intensely itchy skin disease.

 No dog is immune.
 Any age or breed dog can be infected.
-Cats, on the other hand, are thought to be resistant, although a few rare cases have existed.
+Cats, on the other hand, are thought to be resistant, although a few rare cases have occurred.
 A dog can be infected any time of year.
 In a multi-dog household, multiple pets are usually affected.
 One can start before the others, or be more affected than the others.

 Here lies the problem.
 A superficial skin scraping is the “official” test used.
-A surgical bladed is scraped back and forth to collect the superficial layer of skin (and hopefully some scabies mites or eggs) and examined under the microscope.
+A surgical blade is scraped back and forth to collect the superficial layer of skin (and hopefully some scabies mites or eggs) and examined under the microscope.
 If big fat scabies mites (I think they look like sumo wrestlers) show up, then—great!—you’ve got your diagnosis.
 If the slide is “negative” (no mites seen), scabies is still quite possible because skin scrapings are positive in only 20% of cases of scabies disease.

 Therefore, patients are often treated for mange if they present with a history and lesions highly suspicious of scabies mange.
 A history of sudden onset, intense itching nonresponsive to steroids is classic for scabies mange.
 Often the diagnosis of scabies disease comes later—after a favorable response to treatment.

 Scabies mange is zoonotic, meaning that people can get it.
-Since we are poor hosts for these mites, they usually die off quickly, but some people can be severely affected, either due to hypersensitization or immunosuppression.
+Since we are poor hosts for these mites, they usually die off quickly, but some people can be severely affected, either due to hyper-sensitization or immunosuppression.